 Members of Council are expected to follow the instructions within these Regulations and not to entice employees to breach them.
 Failure to follow instructions within these Regulations brings the office of Councillor into disrepute and may represent a breach in the Councillor’s Code of Conduct

 The Responsible Financial Officer (RFO) holds a statutory office to be appointed by the Council.
-[The Clerk has been appointed as RFO for this Council and these regulations will apply accordingly.]
+The Clerk has been appointed as RFO for this Council and these regulations will apply accordingly.

 The RFO;